ldalessa/markable/README.md

 # markable 1.0.0 [![Build Status](https://travis-ci.org/akrzemi1/markable.svg?branch=master)](https://travis-ci.org/akrzemi1/markable)
-An alternative to `boost::optional<T>` which does not store an additional `bool` flag, but encodes the empty state inside `T` using a special indicated value.
+An alternative to `boost::optional<T>` which does not store an additional `bool` flag, but encodes the 'empty' state inside `T` using a special indicated value.

 (This library used to be called `compact_optional`, but it was renamed to avoid confusion with `std::experimental::optional`.)